-As previously stated, the Series 2019B Bonds are also payable from Agreement Revenues.
+As previously stated, the Series 2020B Bonds are also payable from Agreement Revenues.
 Agreement Revenues are derived from a variety of different sources including enterprise system revenues, property taxes and specific taxes.
-Those sources of Agreement Revenues may be adversely affected by a variety of factors including, but not limited to, general economic conditions, the demand and cost of certain services and governmental actions.
+Those sources of Agreement Revenues may be adversely affected by a variety of factors beyond the Finance Authority's control, including, but not limited to, general economic conditions, the demand for and cost of certain services, governmental actions, and certain global, national or regional events, such as embargoes, boycotts, wildfires, droughts, armed conflicts, pandemics or acts of god.
 There can be no guarantee that future Agreement Revenues will be consistent with historical receipts.